 Accessing Hospice Services

 Admission to Hospice is open to people of any age, including babies and children, providing Hospice has the resources to care for them safely.
-All people entering Hospice are treated with dignity and respect and all care is guided by the person’s goals of their patient care which ensures a person’s wishes and preferences for care are upheld and respected.
+All people entering Hospice are treated with dignity and respect, and all care is guided by the person’s goals for their patient care, which ensures that a person’s wishes and preferences for care are upheld and respected.

-Referrals are risk assessed on a case-by-case basis prior to admission and once admitted, assessed on a daily/as needs basis.
-Admissions are triaged by the Clinical Hospice Manager or Clinical Nurse according to priority of patient need and the safe capacity to provide care.
+Referrals are risk-assessed on a case-by-case basis before admission and, once admitted, assessed on a daily/as needs basis.
+Admissions are triaged by the Clinical Hospice Manager or Clinical Nurse according to priority of patients’ needs and the capacity to provide care safely.

-Referrals may be declined if Hospice is unable to provide safe care for the person due to limited resources, infection control issues or current patient needs within Hospice at the time of referral.
+Referrals may be declined if Hospice is unable to provide safe care for the person due to limited resources, infection control issues, or current patients’ needs within Hospice at the time of referral.

 Two women, one young and one elderly, looking at reports or documents on a cart in an indoor setting, with another woman in the background at a reception desk.